 A Patient Guide to GP Services

-Alternatively come in to the surgery and collect a registration form for completion and signature.
+Alternatively, come in to the surgery and collect a Registration Form and New Patient Questionnaire for completion and signature.

 These fact sheets have been written to explain the role of UK health services, the National Health Service (NHS), to newly-arrived individuals seeking asylum.
 They cover issues such as the role of GPs, their function as gatekeepers to the health services, how to register and how to access emergency services.